This disease awareness website has been developed and funded by Pfizer Ltd.

 Headache diaries can be completed on paper or an electronic device4.
 No matter which method you choose, it is important to maintain the diary as carefully as possible.

-Alternatively, you can find a diary that works for you by searching for “headache diary” online and exploring the different options.
+Alternatively, you can find a different diary that works for you by searching for “headache diary” online and exploring the different options.

 What are migraine triggers?